constellation-daq/Constellation/docs/application_development/tutorials/satellite_py.md

 # Implementing a satellite (Python)

 This tutorial will walk through the implementation of a new satellite, written in Python, step by step.
-With this basic satellite in place, you should then be able to extend the functionality for your specific hardware and needs.
+With this basic satellite in place, the code can be extended with  the functionality for specific hardware and needs.
 It is recommended to have a peek into the overall [concept of satellites](../../operator_guide/concepts/satellite.md) in Constellation in order to get an impression of which functionality of the application could fit into which state of the finite state machine.
-You can also [look into the source code of read-made satellites](https://gitlab.desy.de/constellation/constellation/-/tree/main/python/constellation/satellites?ref_type=heads), and [the example Python satellite `Mariner`](https://gitlab.desy.de/constellation/constellation/-/tree/main/python/constellation/satellites/Mariner?ref_type=heads) in particular, for further inspiration.
+There are also multiple [read-made satellites](https://gitlab.desy.de/constellation/constellation/-/tree/main/python/constellation/satellites?ref_type=heads) as well as [the example Python satellite `Mariner`](https://gitlab.desy.de/constellation/constellation/-/tree/main/python/constellation/satellites/Mariner?ref_type=heads) available in the repository, which may serve as a source of inspiration.

 ```{seealso}
 This how-to describes the procedure of implementing a new satellite for Constellation in Python.
 For C++ look [here](./satellite_cxx.md)